Outside of house plants, is there anything easier to kill than creativity?

 Negativity robs an organisation of its most valuable asset: new and original thinking.

 Surely we’d be violently agreeing that creativity and innovation are extremely important, and by extension, that brainstorms are important.
-At the same time, there’s universal agreement that negativity is the single biggest obstacle to creativity.
-More so, negativity in brainstorms – whether it’s a brainstorm in a conference room, or a spur-of-the-moment discussion over a desktop – frequently prevents us from being creative at work.
-Why the contradiction between our belief and behaviour?
-What causes negativity?
-And most of all, what can we do about it?
+At the same time, there’s universal agreement that negativity affects creativity in destructive ways.
+Whether it’s a formal brainstorm in a conference room or a spur-of-the-moment discussion over a desktop, negativity prevents us from productive thinking at work.

 Among them: